 - Toss to coat and roast in oven for 35 minutes.

-- In a large dutch oven or pot cook bacon pieces on medium high heat until crispy.
+- In a large dutch oven or pot cook bacon pieces on medium heat until crispy.

-- Add onions to cooked bacon and sauté until tender.
+- Add onions to the pan and sauté until tender.

-- Add garlic to onion and bacon mixture and sauté for 2 additional minutes.
+- Add garlic to onion and bacon mixture and sauté for 2 additional minutes, continuously stirring so the garlic doesn't burn.

 - Add diced peppers to mixture and sauté for an additional 2 minutes.